-Eighty years ago Thelma Todd was a shooting star.
+Eighty years ago Thelma Todd shot to fame.
 An actress from Massachusetts, she had conquered Hollywood by the time of her death at just 29 years old.
 Who killed her?
 No one knew then, and no one knows today.

 Thelma was born in 1906 in Lawrence.
 Her father was a superintendent of streets and an alderman.
 Schoolmates recalled a friendly, bright and determined young woman.

-After high school, Thelma attended Lowell State Normal School – the school for training teachers that has now become part of Lowell University.
+After high school, Thelma attended Lowell State Normal School – the school for training teachers, now part of Lowell University.
 Though Thelma went so far as to do her student teaching, she hoped for fame and a more glamorous career.
-She entered beauty pageants and acting contests.
+So she entered beauty pageants and acting contests.

 Thelma Todd: The Star

 In 1925 she was crowned “Miss Massachusetts” at the state Elks convention in Swampscott.
-She also caught the eye of Hollywood talent scouts who recommended her for the Paramount School for Junior Stars run by the Paramount Movie Studio.
-She was both praised there for her talent and warned to watch her weight.
+She also caught the eye of Hollywood talent scouts.
+They recommended her for the Paramount School for Junior Stars, run by the Paramount Movie Studio.
+There, her instructors praised her for her talent and warned her to watch her weight.

-Her co-stars in these films were actresses ZaSu Pitts and Patsy Kelly.
-But Thelma wanted more from her career.
+Actresses ZaSu Pitts and Patsy Kelly co-starred with her in these films.
 She established her comedy chops playing the straight women to the Marx Brothers in two of their films.
-But she wanted to try dramatic film.
+Thelma, though, wanted more from her career.
+She wanted to try dramatic film.

-Thelma began dating director Roland West.
-Together they planned to launch Thelma in a new direction in his dramatic film Corsair.
+Thelma Todd began dating director Roland West.
+Together they planned to launch her in a new direction in his dramatic film Corsair.
 (Watch it here.)
-West was married at the time of their affair, but his wife was not troubled by it.
+At the time of their affair, West had a wife who was apparently not troubled by it.

-To hammer the point home that she was making a departure in her career, Thelma used the name Alison Lloyd in Corsair.
+To hammer home the point that her role marked a departure in her career, Thelma used the name Alison Lloyd in Corsair.
 She now had two professional outlets for her talent, starring in comedies with the likes of the Marx Brothers and Bing Crosby and in dramatic films playing off leading men such as John Barrymore and Ricardo Cortez.